MercersKitchen/AP-CS/README.md

   - Advice: start with Practice Exams, review the sections needing review
   - Labs
     - Chatbot, Processing.org (machine learning? using Chatbot from "How to think like a Computer Scientist, stringdict as key-value pairs with hash-separations, Exact Match, Phrase Match, Word Match, Random Match, "I like ... (apples), "I like (apples) too", need to write items to a file and read it back)
+    - See Notes from CS Symposium
+    - See <a href="https://drive.google.com/drive/folders/1C2pq0Csfiyf5f3neOdoDBJxmRQMeYlt3">Mr. Mercer Teacher Only Files</a>
+    - Special Thank-you to Janice Parsons, see <a href="https://drive.google.com/drive/folders/18vIwVZfKiE2DL1J5Wt3sWVXPxRBJVdNl">Publically Shared Folder</a>
     - Solitare using Greenfoot (you play, and if you write it well will play itself in 5 lines of code)
     - <a href="https://drive.google.com/drive/folders/1IMoqA7wAUiNJA7rKvISg3RQ472mAiSiy">Example Solitare Lab</a>
     - Pictures Lab uses Eclispe